awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-health-checks.md

 With active health checks, the load balancer periodically sends a request to each registered target to check its status\.
 Each load balancer node checks the health of each target, using the health check settings for the target group with which the target is registered\.
 After each health check is completed, the load balancer node closes the connection that was established for the health check\.

 With passive health checks, the load balancer observes how targets respond to connections\.
 Passive health checks enable the load balancer to detect an unhealthy target before it is reported as unhealthy by the active health checks\.
 You cannot disable, configure, or monitor passive health checks\.
+Passive health checks are not supported for UDP traffic\.

 If one or more target groups does not have a healthy target in an enabled Availability Zone, we remove the IP address for the corresponding subnet from DNS so that requests cannot be routed to targets in that Availability Zone\.
 If there are no enabled Availability Zones with a healthy target in each target group, requests are routed to targets in all enabled Availability Zones\.

 If you add a TLS listener to your Network Load Balancer, we perform a listener connectivity test\.
 As TLS termination also terminates a TCP connection, a new TCP connection is established between your load balancer and your targets\.
 Therefore, you might see the TCP pings for this test sent from your load balancer to the targets that are registered with your TLS listener\.
 You can identify these TCP pings because they have the source IP address of your Network Load Balancer and the connections do not contain data packets\.

+For a UDP service, availability is tested using TCP active health checks directed to a TCP port on your target\.
+You can use any TCP port on your target to verify the availability of a UDP service\.
+If the service listening to the health check port fails, your target is considered unavailable\.
+To improve the accuracy of health checks for a UDP service, configure the service listening to the health check port to track the status of your UDP service and close the health check port if the service is unavailable\.

 ## Health Check Settings<a name="health-check-settings"></a>